 Complete the interview

-Once you receive your visa, it is time to think about the actual arrival on campus!
+While you are making arrangements for your visa, it is time to think about the actual arrival on campus!
 Your US college or university will tell you when you need to arrive for the beginning of the academic term or an optional orientation.
-Consider arriving early: it is a good idea to give yourself as much preparation time as possible before your first day of classes.
+Consider arriving early: It is a good idea to give yourself as much preparation time as possible before your first day of classes.

 Booking travel should now be a high priority.
-Be aware of two important dates when making travel arrangements: (1) immigration regulations require you to arrive in the United States no more than 30 days in advance of the program start date on your I-20; (2) you must arrive by that I-20 program start date.
+In addition to your academic term and orientation dates, there are two other dates that are even more important for your travel plans: (1) immigration regulations require you to arrive in the United States no more than 30 days in advance of the program start date on your I-20; (2) you must arrive by that I-20 program start date.

 Before you get on the plane, double-check that you have all the required documents you will need to present at the border (I-20, financial documents, admissions letter, SEVIS fee receipt, passport with an F-1 student visa).
-Keep official copies of your transcripts, immunization records, medications, and other essential items in your carry-on, too.
-At customs, you will be asked familiar questions.
-Answer truthfully, precisely, and confidently to have a smoother entry experience into the United States.
+Keep them in a carry-on where you can easily access them.
+It’s a good idea to have official copies of your transcripts, immunization records, medications, and other essential items in your carry-on, too.

-Once you have arrived on campus, your first few days will be very busy: you will have orientation, steps to get settled in your new housing, and other programs for new students.
-There will likely be a mandatory orientation program just for new international students.
-At Shorelight partner colleges and universities, you will take part in arrival and ongoing sessions to ease your transition to campus life.
-Sessions on international student regulations, student housing, health insurance plans, on-campus work options, student activities and organizations, athletic events, and much more will make you feel welcome.
+At Shorelight colleges and universities, you will take part in an orientation on arrival and ongoing advising sessions throughout your first year to ease the campus transition process.
+Sessions on international student housing, health insurance plans, on-campus work options, student activities and organizations, and much more will make you feel welcome.

-Your next steps?
+Your next steps for how to study in the USA?
 Go to classes, study hard, and make friends from around the world.
 Here’s to a rewarding experience as international students in the USA!

 How can we help?
-Talk to an advisor today about applying to a Shorelight partner university >
+Talk to an advisor today about applying to a Shorelight university >